bandframework/surmise/docs/tox.rst

 * ``tox -e emu_cal``

-    * Run the standard emulator/calibrator tests using the current state of the code in the local clone
+    * Run the standard emulator/calibrator tests of code integration using the current state of the code in the local clone

 * ``tox -e new_emu``